maybeec/katacoda-scenarios-1/devon4j-kafka/step5.md

-Create a new package for the kafka producer and consumer.
+Create a new package for the kafka producer and consumer classes.
 `mkdir -p /root/devonfw/workspaces/main/devon4j-kafka/core/src/main/java/com/devonfw/application/employee/employeemanagement/service/impl/kafka/`{{execute}}

+Copy the following classes into the IDE by clicking 'Copy to editor'.

+The first class contains the consumer, which creates a new employee.
+The @KafkaListener annotation configures on which topic the consumer have to listen.
+When the consumer gets a message, the message will be processed using the SaveEmployeMessageProcessor class.

 <pre class="file" data-filename="devonfw/workspaces/main/devon4j-kafka/core/src/main/java/com/devonfw/application/employee/employeemanagement/service/impl/kafka/SaveEmployeeConsumer.java">
 package com.devonfw.application.employee.employeemanagement.service.impl.kafka;